mandel-macaque/marille/docs/samples/fswatcher.md

 public bool UseBackgroundThread => true;
 ```

-The ConsumeAsync implemtation is more complicated.
+The ConsumeAsync implementation is more complicated.
 The first thing it does is to determine what type of event we have received and then will generate a diff based on the event
 type.
 For example, if the event is a WatcherChangeTypes.Created the worker will read the file and will generate a diff with the new content, if it is a modify event the worker will
 compare the current content of the file with the content that it had when it took a snapshot of the file.